top of page

 The Habits of Shared Success

 My banking leadership positions involved the oversight of charitable funds.
-Broadly, banks truly take their responsibility to the communities they work and serve very seriously, and their giving programs to fund financial education are born of the best intentions.
+Broadly, banks truly take their responsibility to the communities where they work and serve very seriously, and their giving programs to fund financial education are born of the best intentions.

 However, a core challenge is inherent in institutional habits: Banks inevitably structure financial education in line with how they are organized.
 This means the curriculum often becomes a series of siloed product overviews—checking accounts, online banking, credit cards, mortgages—presented in a way consistent with how profitable customers typically engage the bank.
 This is a natural institutional habit of success.